 Award selection is made by the Alumni Awards Committee and the dean.
 Nominations are kept in a pool for two years.
-Recipients will be honored at the College of Education and Health Professions Spring Commencement Ceremony.
-Award recipients are required to attend the Alumni Awards reception and Commencement.
+Award recipients will be recognized at the College of Education and Health Professions Spring Commencement Ceremony.

 - 2020 winners — Erica Boughfman, Jim Rollins and Andrew Young